 Sourdough discard is what is left over after you feed your sourdough starter.
 You can either literally discard it (throw it away or compost it), or you can use it in sourdough discard recipes like this one.

-If you are new to working with sourdough starter, check out these in-depth guides on how to feed sourdough starter and how to use sourdough discard.
+If you are new to working with sourdough starter, check out these in-depth guides on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.

 Equipment

 This recipe requires minimal equipment.
+Use a kitchen scale to measure your sourdough discard (and flour, ideally).
 You'll need a few mixing bowls as well as a whisk and a spatula.
 Use a 9x5-inch loaf pan lined with parchment paper to bake the bread.
 You'll also need a cooling rack for cooling.

 Storage